 It appears that there are plenty, too many sufficient signs of stupidity - when it happens - but the minimal necessary features to define and quantify stupidity as fact are not clear enough.
 The word is misleading and the measures imprecise; the scales float in the eyes of the witness.

-I will use a lived working definition for my hunt:
+I will use a phenomenal working definition for my hunt:

-I sense that without understanding this sobering meaning of stupidity committed and carried on by normally intelligent people and even very bright ones, the intelligence and wisdom it ruins cannot be understood either.
+I think that without understanding the stupidities committed and often persisted in by normally intelligent people, even very bright ones, the intelligence and wisdom it ruins cannot be understood either.
+The study of wisdom must include understanding stupidity and learning to cope with it.

-Whoever wants to increase wisdom must look beyond the slowness or pathology, retardation, primitive ignorance, dullness of intellect to observe the higher order causes of failing and of the collapse of common sense in people whose mind seems to work well.
+Whoever wants to understand and increase wisdom must observe the causes of failing and of the collapse of common sense in people "like you and me" whose mind seems to work well.

-As you see, I make some choices from the beginning:
+As you see, I make some excluding choices from the beginning:

-I postponed to include the state of obstinate narrowness, the blind fanaticism better called folly or madness, of people who appear stuck in their rigid excess, unable to consider other points of view or fact contrary to their conviction.
-But I am aware that normal or even exceptional people become very stupid when fallen into such traps.
+I will probably have to include in my search on intelligent stupidity the attitude and state of obstinate narrowness, the blind fanaticism better called folly or madness, observable in otherwise intelligent people who appear stuck in dogma, militant creed, rigid excess, unable to consider other points of view or fact contrary to their conviction.
+I am aware that normal or even exceptional people become very stupid when fallen into such traps.

-My concern is that we are afflicted by flaws which prevent sensible, sound-minded people to do things adequately or to live a good life or even push them to do foolish and silly things against their best interest.
+My concern is that all of us humans are afflicted by flaws which prevent sensible, sound-minded people to do things adequately or to live a good life or even push us to do foolish and silly things against our best interest.

 Stupid, is not something we are but something we do or let happen.

-The word “stupidity” was hijacked, occupied and distorted and abused by bad faith usage to a degree which prevents critical thinking.
-We must individually reclaim this word and redefine it.
+The word “stupidity” was hijacked, occupied, distorted and abused by bad faith usage to a degree which prevents critical thinking.
+Nowadays it became a politically incorrect word to avoid.
+We must restart from the beginning, individually reclaim this word and redefine it.
 In lack of agreement, we must dare to build our own meaning.
 We need to rectify the word.

-Its substance, being assumed to be absence of something or less of something, like lack of knowing or lesser intelligence (imagine the difficulty of defining the presence of ignorance!), stupidity does not seem to have a substance, to be a behaviour measurable distinctly, thus it does not appear worth studying in itself; rational intelligence and knowledge – believed to be opposed to stupidity - are measured and analysed instead of it.
+Its substance, being assumed by habit to be absence of something or deficit of something, like lack of knowing or lesser intelligence (imagine the academic difficulty of defining the presence of ignorance or its size!), stupidity does not seem to have a substance, to be a behaviour measurable distinctly.
+Thus, during the Twentieth Century, it did not appear worth studying; rational intelligence and knowledge – believed to be opposed to stupidity - are measured and analysed instead of it.
 That should be sufficient.
 Hmm!

 Is it then proven that less intelligence means more stupidity?
 That more intelligence means less stupidity?

-Medically seen, stupidity seems presumed to be some kind of steady-state or unchanging attribute of incapacity, low performance; an abnormality which you find in morons, idiots, cretins and other disadvantaged people evaluated scientifically.
-The word “stupid”, referring to the things they do is thus eliminated as useless.
+Medically seen, constant stupidity (in the traditional sense) seems to be some kind of steady-state or unchanging attribute of incapacity, low performance; an abnormality which you find in morons, idiots, cretins and other disadvantaged people evaluated scientifically.

 In spite of all this unease, stupidity is too protuberant a subject to sweep under the carpet...